chrstnmmn/SumAndAverage/README.md

 <h1 style = "text-align: center" >JAVA PROJECT 101</h1>

 #### Hi everyone, I'm excited to share my first ever Java project with you.
-This is part of my journey learning how to code, and it's also a way for me to track my progress as I work on improving myself this year.
+This is part of my journey learning how to code, and it's also a way for me to track my progress as I work on improving myself this year. :blush::blush:

 ---

 ## This project is all about summing up the number and getting the average.

+> #### How to run:
+> - Just click the .exe file to run the program
+> - Its more easy and convenient if you want a preview of the system without opening the source code.
 ### Here is the Algorithm:

 > - Start